nbcs-org/nbcs-web-app/README.md

 - Attendance and log viewer for employee and admins with innovative UI.
 - Built-in date and recency filters
 - Salary calculator
+- Always online, hosted in Github Pages with Google Sheets API for backend

+## Constraints
+- Developed in a fairly old and slow workstation
+- Zero budget
+- Locked into a public repository